Free tool

 Does the checker place a test call?

-No. It checks public HTML and browser evidence for tap-to-call paths but does not place calls.
+No. It checks public HTML and public page details for tap-to-call paths but does not place calls.

 Common leaks include plain-text phone numbers on mobile pages, missing phone links on service pages, and call actions buried below the first mobile screen.